vijaykankane/CICD-assignment2/readme.md

-# Flask CI/CD Pipeline - Beginner Guide
+# Flask CI/CD Pipeline

-This is a simple Flask application with a complete CI/CD pipeline using GitHub Actions.
+This  Flask application with a complete CI/CD pipeline using GitHub Actions.
 Perfect for learning DevOps basics!

-## 📋 What This Project Includes

-- **Simple Flask App**: A basic web application with 3 pages
-- **Tests**: Automated tests to check if everything works
-- **CI/CD Pipeline**: Automatically tests and deploys your code
-- **Complete Documentation**: Step-by-step instructions

-## 🚀 Getting Started

 ### Prerequisites
 - Python 3.9 or higher